 We work closely with students and our dining services provider to help you follow important religious dietary observances.
 Our goal is to support you as you navigate multiple commitments and learn to make ethical decisions in this new environment.

 If you are looking for support with dietary exemptions or dining support based on your religious practices, please contact us directly.

-Connect with the Office of Spiritual & Religious Life for general questions or to request a private appointment.
+Connect with the Office of Spiritual & Religious Life via our web form for general questions.